MozillaReality/WebXR-emulator-extension/README.md

 # WebXR-emulator-extension

-This WebExtension enables you to run immersive (VR) WebXR application on your desktop browser without any XR devices.
+This WebExtension enables you to run immersive (VR) [WebXR](https://www.w3.org/TR/webxr/) application on your desktop browser without any XR devices.
-It helps WebXR contents creation.
+It helps your WebXR contents creation.

 ## Background